 Jasper National Park has 11 official campgrounds with over 1,800 sites.

-Most campgrounds are seasonal and open from mid-May to mid-October.
-July and August are the busiest months and for the most enjoyable trip, I recommend booking your campgrounds in advance (reservations open in January).
+Most campgrounds are seasonal and open from mid-May to September/October.
+July and August are the busiest months, and for the most enjoyable trip, I recommend booking your campgrounds in advance (reservations open in March).
 Campgrounds close to the town of Jasper are usually fully booked months in advance for the summer season.

-Reservations for summer 2022 open January 31, 2020 at 8 am Mountain Time, and most sites in popular campgrounds are likely to be booked within hours.
+Reservations for 2024 season open January 30, 2024 at 8 am Mountain Time, and most sites in popular campgrounds are likely to be booked within hours.
 If youβd like a specific campsite during summer (especially during Canadaβs holidays), I suggest you book as soon as possible.

 While you have the option of camping all year round, I would not recommend it unless you have a heater in your campervan.
 Letβs face it, youβre in Canada, and it can get -25C at night very often.